404nomad404/cr/README.md

    <a href="https://ibb.co/jZzRyJRw"><img src="https://i.ibb.co/G39TWHTM/SCR-20250214-spfg.png" alt="SCR-20250214-spfg" border="0"></a>

+   If the 3 amigos are aligned in the heavens, confirm buy 🚀

+   	- EMA 21, 50 crosses
+	- RSI < 30
+	- ADX >25

    View the bot in action at <a href="https://t.me/+QOVsy-podHJhN2M9">Telegram</a>

 ## 📌 How to Run the backtest script